-Cybercriminals use social engineering techniques to trick users into providing login credentials, initiating fraudulent transactions or unknowingly install ransomware
+Cybercriminals use social engineering techniques to trick users into providing login credentials, initiating fraudulent transactions, or unknowingly install ransomware

-TAGUIG CITY, PHILIPPINES, 25 Sep 2018 – Fortinet, a global leader in broad, integrated and automated cybersecurity solutions, today remind corporate users in Philippines that email remains one of the most vulnerable vectors targeted by cybercriminals.
+TAGUIG CITY, PHILIPPINES, 25 Sep 2018 – Fortinet, a global leader in broad, integrated, and automated cybersecurity solutions, today remind corporate users in the Philippines that email remains one of the most vulnerable vectors targeted by cybercriminals.
 The cyber-attacks are likely to happen to organizations that have yet to implement strong email security controls and best practices.

-According to the Verizon Data Breach Investigations report, two-thirds of installed malware are actually delivered by email.
+According to the Verizon Data Breach Investigations Report, two-thirds of installed malware is actually delivered by email.
 To gain access into an organization’s network, cybercriminals often use phishing or social engineering techniques in emails, thus counting on human error or a lack of cybersecurity know-how to trick users into providing login credentials or initiating fraudulent transactions, as well as to unknowingly install malware, ransomware and other malicious payloads.

 “Due to the ubiquity of email, it continues to be a common attack vector for cybercriminals seeking to steal login credentials, money, and sensitive data.”
 Said Mario Luis Castaneda.
-“The top email-based cyberattacks carried out by cybercriminals today include phishing or spear-phishing, man-in-the-middle attacks and zero-day vulnerabilities.
+“The top email-based cyberattacks carried out by cybercriminals today include phishing or spear-phishing, man-in-the-middle attacks, and zero-day vulnerabilities.
 Companies must therefore ensure they have strong security controls in place to detect and prevent these e-mail attacks.”

 To help ensure email security, Fortinet’s cybersecurity experts advised users to:

 Fortinet secures the largest enterprise, service provider, and government organizations around the world.
 Fortinet empowers its customers with intelligent, seamless protection across the expanding attack surface and the power to take on ever-increasing performance requirements of the borderless network – today and into the future.
-Only the Fortinet Security Fabric architecture can deliver security without compromise to address the most critical security challenges, whether in networked, application, cloud or mobile environments.
+Only the Fortinet Security Fabric architecture can deliver security without compromise to address the most critical security challenges, whether in networked, application, cloud, or mobile environments.
 Fortinet ranks #1 in the most security appliances shipped worldwide and more than 360,000 customers trust Fortinet to protect their businesses.
 Learn more at http://www.fortinet.com, the Fortinet Blog, or FortiGuard Labs.

 Copyright © 2018 Fortinet, Inc. All rights reserved.
-The symbols ® and ™ denote respectively federally registered trademarks and common law trademarks of Fortinet, Inc., its subsidiaries and affiliates.
+The symbols ® and ™ denote respectively federally registered trademarks and common law trademarks of Fortinet, Inc., its subsidiaries, and affiliates.
 Fortinet’s trademarks include, but are not limited to, the following: Fortinet, FortiGate, FortiGuard, FortiCare, FortiManager, FortiAnalyzer, FortiOS, FortiASIC, FortiMail, FortiClient, FortiSIEM, FortiSandbox, FortiWiFi, FortiAP, FortiSwitch, FortiWeb, FortiADC, FortiWAN, and FortiCloud.

 Other trademarks belong to their respective owners.
 Fortinet has not independently verified statements or certifications herein attributed to third parties and Fortinet does not independently endorse such statements.
-Notwithstanding anything to the contrary herein, nothing herein constitutes a warranty, guarantee, contract, binding specification or other binding commitment by Fortinet or any indication of intent related to a binding commitment, and performance and other specification information herein may be unique to certain environments.
+Notwithstanding anything to the contrary herein, nothing herein constitutes a warranty, guarantee, contract, binding specification, or other binding commitment by Fortinet or any indication of intent related to a binding commitment, and performance and other specification information herein may be unique to certain environments.
 This news release may contain forward-looking statements that involve uncertainties and assumptions, such as statements regarding technology releases among others.
 Changes of circumstances, product release delays, or other risks as stated in our filings with the Securities and Exchange Commission, located at www.sec.gov, may cause results to differ materially from those expressed or implied in this press release.
 If the uncertainties materialize or the assumptions prove incorrect, results may differ materially from those expressed or implied by such forward-looking statements and assumptions.
 All statements other than statements of historical fact are statements that could be deemed forward-looking statements.
-Fortinet assumes no obligation to update any forward-looking statements, and expressly disclaims any obligation to update these forward-looking statements.
+Fortinet assumes no obligation to update any forward-looking statements and expressly disclaims any obligation to update these forward-looking statements.